Numerical viscosity and resistivity in MHD turbulence simulations: Effective Reynolds Numbers ( , ) in Ideal MHD

 To study any potential (albeit weak) variation of $\pem$ with $N$, we define

 where $\pmnot = \pem$ when $N=1$.
 From Eqs.~(\ref{eq:fitRevsN}) and (\ref{eq:fitRmvsN}), we obtain

 With no further fitting done, we calculate $\ppem$ and $\pmnot$, and their corresponding errors.
-We consider $\nrek$ and $\prek$ from the magenta and yellow lines of the top panels, and $\nrem$ and $\prem$ from the bottom panels of Fig.~\ref{fig:reyvsN} for this process, to produce the blue and yellow lines of $\pem$, respectively, shown in the middle panels of Fig.~\ref{fig:reyvsN}.
+We consider $\nrek$, $\prek$, $\nrem$ and $\prem$ from the bottom panels of Fig.~\ref{fig:reyvsN} for this process, to produce the blue and yellow lines of $\pem$, respectively, shown in the middle panels of Fig.~\ref{fig:reyvsN}.
 We note that from Eq.~(\ref{eq:ppm}), if $\prek = \prem$, it automatically follows that $\pem$ is independent of $N$.
-This is depicted by the black dotted lines for both $\mach=0.1$ and 10, where we also picked $\nrek = \nrem = 1.50$, resulting in $\pem=1$.
-We note that $\pem$ is nearly constant $\sim1$ for the subsonic regime and scales with $N^{-0.58\pm0.10}$ in the supersonic regime, considering the blue-dashed line.
+This is depicted by the black dotted lines for both $\mach=0.1$ and $10$, where we also picked $\nrek = \nrem$ ($1.50$ for $\mach=0.1$ and $3.0$ for $\mach=10$), resulting in $\pem=1$.
+Considering the yellow-solid line, we note that $\pem$ scales as $\sim N^{0.40_{-0.26}^{+0.25}}$ and $\sim N^{-0.58_{-0.14}^{+0.14}}$ in the subsonic and supersonic regime, respectively.
 Having explored the weak dependence of $\pem$ on $N$, we note that overall, $\pem$ is largely consistent with a constant value in the subsonic and supersonic regimes, within the 2-sigma variations.
-Therefore, we also fit a constant (i.e., $\pem = $ constant) and obtain $1.3\pm1.1$ for $\mach = 0.1$, and $2.0\pm1.4$ for $\mach = 10$.
+Therefore, we also fit a constant (i.e., $\pem = $ constant) and obtain $1.0_{-0.2}^{+0.3}$ for $\mach = 0.1$, and $6.2_{-4.8}^{+5.6}$ for $\mach = 10$.
 These are shown as red dash-dotted lines in Fig.~\ref{fig:reyvsN}.

-\paragraph{Magnetic Reynolds number ($\rem$).}
+\subsubsection{Magnetic Reynolds number ($\rem$)}